craig-harvey/councilBusInfo/README.md

 # When's My Next Bus

-This project hooks into the Brisbane City Council's translink APIs to relay the next bus times for certain stops.
+This project hooks into the Brisbane City Council's translink APIs to retrieve the next bus times for certain stops.
 There are 2 interfaces:
  - Alexa Skill
  - Webpage